marcverhagen/cs217b/assignments/a2/README.md

 Make the `assignment2` directory self-contained, that is, everything needed to run your code should be in there, if you reuse code from `assignment1` than it should be copied over.

-You should use Flask SQLAlchemy to access an SQLite database, which means that you will be working with an Object Relational Model.
+You should use Flask SQLAlchemy to access an SQLite database, which means that you will be working with an Object Relational Mapper.

 ### How will this be graded?